circonus/docs/content/circonus/analytics/metrics-explorer.md

 ---
-title: Metrics
+title: Metrics Explorer
 weight: 10
 ---

-# Reviewing Metrics
+# Metrics Explorer

 Every metric in the system is available on the "Metrics Explorer" which is available under the main "Analytics" menu section.
 Basic information about each metric and the check from which the metric came are available here, but only after searching.
 The page starts off blank, but is designed so that searching is easy and you can quickly refine your search to find the metrics you want.